Participatory Project Management

 TorqAid Toolkit

-The TorqAid Toolkit covering the period January to March 2024, has now been updated.
-This includes details of the 2024 online PDRM training program, as well as key useful resources including a Global Humanitarian & Development Agency Directory and a Global Humanitarian and Development Bibliography.
+The TorqAid Toolkit covering the period October – December 2024, has now been updated.
+This includes details of the 2025 online PDRM training program, as well as key useful resources including a Global Humanitarian & Development Agency Directory and a Global Humanitarian and Development Bibliography.

 Teach like a Champion